Sabancı Merkez Mosque: Architecture

 Sabancı Central Mosque is built on the intersection of the main arteries, railway lines and roads that connect Adana to the surrounding cities and towns, has almost become the symbol of the city with its high minarets visible from almost anywhere in the city.
-The Mosque, which has a capacity to offer service to 28,500 people, is famous for being one of the biggest mosques in the Middle East.
+The mosque, which can accommodate 28,500 worshippers, is famous for being one of the biggest mosques in the Middle East.

 Located on the banks of Seyhan River, Sabancı Central Mosque has a majestic structure with 6 minarets.
-There are eight pillars carrying the main dome that has a diameter of 32 m.
+Eight pillars carry the main dome that has a diameter of 32 m.
 The height of the main dome is 54 m from floor level.
-The four minarets, which are adjacent to the main building are each 99 m high and the other two minarets located at the semi-enclosed porch are each 75 m high.
+The four minarets, which are adjacent to the main building, are each 99 m high and the other two minarets located at the semi-enclosed porch are each 75 m high.

-The Mosque has all facilities including 4 classrooms, 10 itikaf rooms, rooms of imam and muezzin, discussion rooms and the fountain.
+The mosque includes 4 classrooms, 10 itikaf rooms, rooms of imam and muezzin, discussion rooms and a fountain.

-All of the calligraphic works in the Mosque belong to the Calligrapher Huseyin Kutlu.
-The tile work of the Mosque has been done by using Iznik tile work technique.
+All of the calligraphic works in the mosque is by the calligrapher Huseyin Kutlu.
+The tile work has been done by using Iznik tile work technique.
 Four big panels facing Kiblah are the world's biggest mosque panels in size.

 All painting and tile patterns in the Mosque belong to Architect Nakkas M. Semih Irtes.
 The niche, pulpit, platform, entrance and other doors are all made of marble and they have been designed in the style that is seen in classical Ottoman mosques and have been built by Nihat Kartal.

 The wooden doors were built in "kundekari" style by Ahmet Yılçay, all stained glass works were made by Abdülkadir Aydin and "mukarnas" works were produced by Ali Turan.

 The minarets have been built as armoured concrete which was produced by mixing white cement and crushed stone of ivory color.

 The internal and external illumination projects and inner sound system projects belong to Philips.
 Additionally, with the central radio system built in the minaret with elevator and realized by Aselsan, sermons are made available to 275 mosques located within an area of 60 km diameter by central broadcast system.

 On the west side of the Mosque, there is a classical and a digital library as a separate annex, open for researchers and the public.

 Honey sherbet is offered at Sebil Fountain on special religious days.